ceciliabarudi/aha/README.md

 ## MVP (CANVAS)

-The MVP is a barebones version with Game, Player and Idea constructors.
+A barebones version with Game, Player and Idea constructors.
 Dot graphics.
 Player should be able to start a new game, move, accumulate ideas, trigger end of game and restart.
 Only one difficulty.

 ## Backlog